ruaridhcostello/web322-main/getting-started-with-heroku.md

 1. This will create a package.json file under your helloworld folder.
 This will help us manage our dependencies later on and is always the first step creating node.js applications.

 1. Next, we must retrieve the **express** module using npm.
 Execute the following command from within the terminal: **npm install express** - this will create a **node_modules** folder with our new express module as well as update our **package.json** file with our dependency!

-1. The next step is to create your **server.js** file in your helloworld folder either by right-clicking underneath HELLOWORLD in the Explorer pane and choosing "new file", or by clicking the new file icon next to HELLOWORLD.
-Name this file **server.js**

 1. You should now be editing your **server.js** file.
 Enter the following code: